-Student School Vehicle Discipline
+Student Bus Discipline

-Discipline problems in the school vehicle distract the driver's attention from driving safely, which potentially could lead to an accident.
-To minimize that type of situation from occurring, it is very important for students to know and follow the rules noted above and for parents and legal guardians to communicate the importance of the rules to their student(s).
+Discipline problems on the school bus distract the driver's attention from driving safely, which could potentially lead to an accident.
+To minimize that type of situation from occurring, it is very important for students to know and follow the School Bus Riding Rules and for parents to communicate the importance of the rules to their student(s).